Youth guest column: Why environmental legislation is important and what you should know

 What’s happening now, summer 2020?

-Minnesota's Legislature is expected to reconvene (most likely) for a special session in August.
+Minnesota's Legislature is expected to reconvene (most likely) for another special session.
 Here are a couple of bills or programs to keep an eye on.

 Protect our Environment Trust Fund

 In 1998, Minnesota voters approved the creation of a special lottery-funded stream of revenue for environmental protection, the Environment and Natural Resources Trust Fund.

 As of this writing, this year's $61 million in proposed spending from this fund remains in limbo, as legislators were unable to agree to terms during the regular session or either of the first two special sessions.

 A coalition of environmental groups (which includes FMR) is pushing legislators to pull the trust fund dollars into a separate bill that they can then approve during the next special session before the clock runs out and over 70 important environmental programs go without funding.

 Mid-July, the Subcommittee on Minnesota Water Policy met to discuss a potential new project: the Minnesota Water Policy Upper Mississippi Watershed program.